 Origins of the ingersoll-Gardner carriage house

 The Carriage House was built c.
-1806 by Captain Nathaniel Ingersoll as part of Green Hill, his estate in Brookline, Massachusetts.
-Ownership passed to John Gardner in the 1840's.
-In 1884 John L. “Jack” Gardner and his wife Isabella Stewart inherited the property.
+1806 for Nathaniel Ingersoll as part of Green Hill, his estate in Brookline, Massachusetts.
+Ownership passed to John Lowell Gardner in the 1840's.
+In 1884 John L. “Jack” Gardner II and his wife Isabella Stewart inherited the property.

 The Shirley-Eustis House Association acquired the Carriage House in 1999.
-The current structure is very similar to the original edifice, which was dismantled and reassembled.
+The current structure is very similar to the original edifice, which was dismantled and reassembled as part of its relocation.
 A large front portion boasts a clean enclosed coach room and a barn area at the rear shows were animals were once housed.
 A new lean-to contains handicapped accessible restroom facilities and a kitchenette.

 In the 1990's the original location of the Carriage House in Brookline was developed into several house lots, threatening the survival of the historic structure.
 Neither the Brookline Preservation Commission nor the Transportation Museum could raise funds rapidly enough to move it by mid-February 1999 in accordance with the new owners' wishes.
 The Shirley-Eustis House Association accepted the Carriage House as a gift from the buyers of the property at the end of December 1998 and began the process to move it immediately.

 During January and February of 1999 the Carriage House was dismantled by Preservation Timber Framing, a Maine company experienced in moving historic structures.
 The building was carefully studied as it was taken apart and documented by photographs and video.
 Horse stalls and cow stanchions were found and preserved for re-installation.
 Each timber was given a metal tag and number.